Fish out of school?

 The differences between basic and applied science are not all clear.
 Fish embraces the argument that the difference between applied skill and basic theory is an important one.
 And I can agree, if only because finding those differences will foster beneficial, and perhaps merely interesting, discussion.
 Categorization is a fine practice.
 I have no problem with the pursuit of delineations.
 The imposition of delineations is less valuable to me.

-So the insistence on inutility as a requirement is ridiculous.
-Fish's definition of theory, or learning which is expressly focused upon an enterprise of understanding and explaining (Oakeshott's words) is:
+as a requirement is ridiculous.
+Fish's definition of theory, or learning which is expressly focused upon an enterprise of understanding and explaining

 understanding and explaining anything as long as the exercise is not performed with the purpose of intervening in the social and political crises of the moment, as long, that is, as the activity is not regarded as instrumental – valued for its contribution to something more important than itself.

-Those as long as lines get me.
+as long aslines get me.
 Why not say even if there is no purpose of intervention?
 There is no reason to insist that no useful goal be present.
 Even if that goal has political implications.
 Insisting on non-instrumental study is only necessary if we don't trust the scholars to reach worthy understanding.
 With such insistence Fish has already judged theories and creations that he has not yet seen or known.

 Fish is setting the stakes around a perfectly fine pursuit: aesthetics that survive without apologetics.
 This could be simply because he would like that pursuit of happiness protected.
 It could also be because he believes education needs it.
 But his argument must then snake around to its point.
 Such a scholarly path is useless by his own demand.
 So why does he argue it's important?
 For its own sake.
 And why should we care about its own sake?
 Is it an important type of scholarship?
 To whom?
 To the people who do it.
 Can it be important to anyone else?
 No. So why should anyone else care?
 They shouldn't.